-In addition to education, many coaches set a personal goal to earn credentials from
+In addition to education, many coaches set a personal goal to earn credentials from a coaching organization.
+A credential often brings personal satisfaction to the coach

 The Role of Coaching in Succession Planning

 Successful organizations are intentional in ensuring the long-term viability of their leadership team.
 Identifying and developing employees who can fill significant roles in the future is a key element in this strategy.
 Because coaching is an individualized intervention providing one-on-one feedback that can quickly be implemented, practiced and honed, it is well-suited to succession planning and leadership development.